skyzyx/php-coding-standards/CLASSES-METHODS.md

   $feed = new MyClass;
   ```

-* Since all external classes (and, optionally, namespaces) being used in the current class have been aliased with `use` (see above), you always reference classes with short form naming.
+* Since all external classes (and, optionally, namespaces) being used in the current class have been aliased with `use` (see above), you always reference classes with short-form naming.

   ```php
   use Foo\Bar\Baz;